PrintersForAnts/MetalBoop/STL/jigs/README.md

+> [!TIP]
-Parts in this folder should be printed prior starting with assembly of MetalBoop.
+> Parts in this folder should be printed prior starting with assembly of MetalBoop.

----

 ### Assembly of magnet

+> [!TIP]
-**It is recommended to perform this assembly task first because 24 hours is needed for RTV to cure.**
+> **It is recommended to perform this assembly task first because 24 hours is needed for RTV to cure.**

 [**jig_magnet_x1.stl**](./jig_magnet_x1.stl) is used to help you with installation of magnet into oval hole.
 It makes sure that magnet sits in the middle of the hole and is in fully horizontal position.
 Print this jig using PLA or PETG with high details (recommended 0.4mm nozzle, Voron recommended slicer settings but with 0.1mm layer height).